How To Spend An Amazing Weekend In Zion National Park

 Riverside Walk: #8, 1 to 2 hours round-trip

 This is a cool trail that takes you right up to the mouth of The Narrows, the starting point for that much more intense hike.
-The Narrows were closed when we visited due to flash flooding, but we probably wouldn’t have tackled on this trip anyway.
+The Narrows were closed when we visited the first time due to flash flooding, but we probably wouldn’t have tackled on this trip anyway.

 To get to the Riverside Walk, take the shuttle to the last stop, Temple of Sinawava.
 The walk is really lovely, right along the river.
 Overall it’s pretty easy and a good chunk of it is wheelchair accessible.